avsteele/TomlDotNet/README.md

 ## Methods / Why

-C# Records map quite well to TOML data.
+C# `record`s map nicely to TOML data.
 By using the the TOML data to populate the parameters of a constructor we can ensure a well constructed object.

+Wile support fo records was a motivation, the library shoudl work fine with `class`es and `struct` as well

 One key improvement in this method is that we can deserialize without exposing public fields or properties of our objects.
 The default immutability of records is also a good fit for representation of on-disk toml data.

 Serialization is less straightforward, but if you use default-constructed records